 Since it opened in 1992, this Dickson Street landmark has served the Northwest Arkansas community in a partnership that bridges the gap between the public and private sectors.
 Today the reputation of the Walton Arts Center as one of Arkansas’ premier performing arts centers is well-earned and well-deserved.
 The Walton Arts Center adds priceless culture to the Ozarks by bringing performing artists and entertainers from around the world to the stage in Fayetteville.

 This community theater made a name for itself in 1967 by being the only one of its kind in Northwest Arkansas.
-Today Arts Center of the Ozarks (ACO), originally called the Springdale Fine Arts Association, is best known for its theater production and wide range of visual art and production classes.
-You’ll not only appreciate the ACO’s mission to help grow the Springdale community, but you’ll also love the dramatic and musical productions.
+Today Arts One Presents, originally called the Springdale Fine Arts Association, is best known for its theater production and wide range of visual art and production classes.
+You’ll not only appreciate the Arts One’s mission to help grow the Springdale community, but you’ll also love the dramatic and musical productions.

 The casts and crews of this little community theatre have always been staffed using open public auditions.
 Before settling into its current location on North Sixth Street in 1986, the Fort Smith Little Theatre staged live productions in local auditoriums, ballrooms, and lecture halls.
 The FSLT was born out of a fundraising production of the play “Mr. and Mrs. North” in 1947, making it Arkansas’ oldest continuously running all volunteer community theatre.

 The Weekend Theater’s story begins in Little Rock at a 1991 production staged at a local church and continues to its current location at the corner of 7th and Chester Streets.
 From a setting inspired by New York character, this non-profit theatrical community produces socially significant plays for the Central Arkansas area.
 The Weekend Theater attempts to be a true community of people with a mission to make you laugh, cry, think, and act.